What Business Credit Is, Why It Matters, & How To Check Your Business Credit Scores

 In this post, we’re going to explain your business credit score and whether or not it is important (spoiler alert: it is).
 We’ll also look at the different types of business credit scores, how they’re calculated, and how you can access yours.

-Whether you currently own your own business or you’ve been toying with the idea of becoming an entrepreneur, read on to learn everything you need to know about how to check your business credit score and why it matters.
+Whether you currently own a business or you’ve been toying with the idea of becoming an entrepreneur, read on to learn everything you need to know about how to check your business credit score and why it matters.

 Table of Contents

 Business credit is a simple idea: It is merely your business’s ability to buy something on credit.
 The viability of your business credit is then measured via your business credit score.
-Instead of using your personal accounts and payment history, your business credit score is based on the accounts and payment history of your business.
+Instead of using your personal accounts and payment history, your business credit score is based on your business’s accounts and payment history.

-A higher credit score means that you’re a more creditworthy borrower that makes payments on time.
-This makes your business less of a risk.
+A higher credit score means that you’re a more creditworthy borrower that makes payments on time, making your business less risky.
 On the other hand, a low business credit score may indicate that you’ve had trouble paying off your debts in the past, making you a risky borrower.

 Business and personal credit scores are similar in that they represent creditworthiness.
 However, there are a few distinct differences between the two.

 The primary difference is that your business credit score measures the creditworthiness of your business.
 Your personal score measures your individual creditworthiness based on your personal accounts.
-For example, a business credit card in the name of your business affects your business credit score, while a personal credit card in your own name is reported on a personal credit report.
+For example, a business credit card in the name of your business affects your business credit score.
+In contrast, a personal credit card in your own name is reported on a personal credit report.

-Another difference is how these credit scores are calculated.
-While we’ll go into more detail on this a little later, your business credit score takes factors into consideration that don’t affect your personal credit score.
-This includes your time in business, your industry, and the number of people your business employs.
+Another difference is how these credit scores are calculated — your business credit score considers factors that don’t affect your personal credit score.
+These include your time in business, your industry, and the number of people your business employs.

 Your permission is required before a business or individual can pull your personal credit score, but the opposite is true of business credit scores.
 Business credit scores are considered public information, so your permission is not required.